 “My goal is to be a pioneer to inspire other women,” she said.
 “Together, we can convince authorities to recognize women’s motorcycle racing.”

-Things are slowing changing and this biker has caught the attention of national press.
+Things have a way of changing even if slowly and this biker has caught the attention of national press.
 She was also interviewed by a local television channel.
-Behnaz hopes that laws will change soon too allowing her to race in the motocross track in Tehran.
+Behnaz hopes that laws will change soon too, allowing her to race in the motocross track in Tehran.